 Ivan Stojanovic, formerly known as Irish Recruiter, answered our tricky questions!
 His success story is exciting as he is a devoted HR Tech innovator and changes the recruiting world.

 You characterize yourself as “Scrum Master of Recruitment Innovation”.
 What does it mean?
 Speaking about career aspirations, as a kid, what did you want to be?

 I was always looking at what am I doing as a recruiter, and the ways to improve it.
-Analysing the processes and streamlining it.
+Analyzing the processes and streamlining it.
 This was always what made me happy.
-This lead to work (and life) where the only constant is change.
+This leads to work (and life) where the only constant is change.

 I joined the recruitment industry because I have seen lots of possibilities to make it better.
 Years later I am still enjoying training recruiters and even more, helping recruitment teams in restructuring to get them to be more productive, profitable and enjoy themselves in being successful recruiters.